Online Documentation for Data Comparer for MySQL

 Connection settings

-After that it is necessary to specify the database you are going to work with: type in its name in the Database field or use the ellipsis btnEllipsis button to select one from the Select database list.
+Select the database you are going to work with: type in its name in the Database field or use the ellipsis btnEllipsis button to select one from the Select database list.

 Please note that you need to have sufficient privileges to be able to write to the destination database on MySQL server.